Apurv428/GSoC_2023/index.md

 ### 1. Running Drupal locally
 - First I followed the [Local Setup using XAMPP](https://www.drupal.org/docs/develop/local-server-setup/windows-development-environment/quick-install-drupal-with-xampp-on) which involved installing it using xampp.
 I performed all the steps but I got an error about the PHP version.
 - After some days, I found another setup option using ddev.
 I did the docker installation by following [this](https://ddev.readthedocs.io/en/latest/users/install/docker-installation/#docker-desktop-for-windows).
-- I tried all the steps mentioned on Stack Overflow to get rid of this erorr but I could not find any solution.
+- I tried all the steps mentioned on Stack Overflow to get rid of this error but I could not find any solution.
 Then, I installed ddev using this particular [Link](https://ddev.readthedocs.io/en/latest/users/install/ddev-installation/).
 -  After all the installation, I had to run the following commands:
 ```
 mkdir my-drupal10-site